Improved global well-posedness for the cubic NLS on two-dimensional waveguide $\R\times\T$: Preliminaries

-\end{proof} The key role of Bourgain space and $U^p$, $V^p$ spaces is that we can inherit Strichartz and bilinear estimate from linear solution.
-To be more specifically, we have the following transfer principle \begin{lem}[Transfer principle\cite{Barron,Bour1998Refine,CZZ}] \begin{enumerate} \item Let $4 \le p \le \infty$, $\alpha(p) = 1 - \frac{4}{p}$, then we have
+\end{lemma} The key role of Bourgain space is that we can inherit bilinear estimate from linear solution.
+To be more specifically, we have the following transfer principle as in \cite{Bour1998Refine,Burq2005bilinear}. \begin{lemma} Let $b > \frac{1}{2}$ and $N_1,N_2$ be any dyadic numbers, then the following two statements are equivalent: \begin{enumerate} \item For any space function $f_1,f_2 \in L^2(\R\times\T_{\lambda})$, we can find constant $C(\lambda , N_1 , N_2)>0$ such that